wecodeallnight/falidator/README.md

 # Falidator

 Make running validations against a JavaScript value fun again, because:
-- Run multiple validations at the same time and collate the result
 - No `if` and no dependencies to run
 - Any exception thrown by validation function, is quickly handled as `Invalid`
-- Similarly for multiple async validations, any rejection as accumulated as `Invalid`
+- Similarly for multiple async validations, any rejection is accumulated as `Invalid`
-- Typed with typescript
+- Typed with typescript, complete with type guards and other useful type aliases

 ### JavaScript sample